ivoGanev/ivoganev.github.io/_posts/2021-03-17-know-your-datastructures.markdown

 {: refdef}
 <br>

+In this hash table we use our own hash function which is to sum all the characters ASCii codes and use the modulo operation on it.
 #### Open Addressing

 The hash function above conveniently didn't cause any problems but needless to say that was unrealistic.
 Sometimes when you apply a hashing function to two different elements (also called <i>keys</i>) it generates the same index number for both of them but they can't go in the same place; this generates a <i>collision</i>.